shwilliam/poke-js/README.md

 Price: <span p-data="price"></span>
 ```

-Furthermore, `poke-js` will listen to change events on any element with the `p-data` attribute and reflect the change in the corresponding data value.
+Furthermore, `poke-js` will listen to change events on any element with the `p-input` attribute and reflect the change in the corresponding data value.

 ```html
 <input p-input="quantity" type="number" />
 ```

-To see a an example of all of this working together, check out [this CodeSandbox](https://codesandbox.io/s/94l470xr3w?autoresize=1&fontsize=12&hidenavigation=1).
+To see an example of all of this working together, check out [this CodeSandbox](https://codesandbox.io/s/94l470xr3w?autoresize=1&fontsize=12&hidenavigation=1).

 ## Browser compatibility